csvpath/csvpath/README.md

 When multiple qualifiers are used order is not important.

+Qualifiers are actively being discovered and implementation is opportunistic.
+Eventually the feature will need to be formalized.
+Watch this space!

 ## Variables

 A variable can be assigned early in the match part of a path and used later in that same path.
 The assignment and use will both be in the context of the same row in the file.
 For e.g.